Marvin: an Innovative Omni-Directional Robotic Assistant for Domestic Environments: Upper Layer System

-For the robot to effectively work in the domestic environment, a whole series of sensors are required to adequately perceive the surroundings.
-Alongside classic devices like RGB cameras and Lidar sensors, technology has introduced more powerful tools able to autonomously achieve advanced tasks, like self-localization and depth estimation.
-On the platform, some of these state-of-the-art devices are employed.
-In particular, the following sensors are used: \begin{itemize} \item Intel RealSense T265 Tracking Camera, with VIO technology for self localization of the platform.
-It is placed in the front of the rover, to better exploit its capability \item Intel RealSense D435i Depth Camera, able to provide color and depth image of the environment.
-It is mounted on the appropriate support, on the positioning device, which provide a convenient elevated position to the camera \item RPLIDAR A1, exploited for its precision in obstacle detection, a fundamental aspect for obstacle avoidance navigation and mapping of the environment \item Jabra 710, with a panoramic microphone and speaker.
+For the robot to effectively work in the domestic environment, a whole series of sensors are required to perceive the surroundings adequately.
+Alongside classic devices like RGB cameras and Lidar sensors, technology has introduced more powerful tools able to achieve advanced tasks, like self-localization and depth estimation autonomously.
+On our robotic platform, some of these state-of-the-art devices are employed (Figure \ref{fig:Sensors}).
+In particular, the following sensors are used: \begin{itemize} \item {Intel RealSense T265} Tracking Camera\footnote{\url{https://www.intelrealsense.com/tracking-camera-t265/} (accessed on 1 May 2022)} , with VIO technology for self-localization of the platform.
+It is placed in the front of the rover, to better exploit its capability \item {Intel RealSense D435i} Depth Camera\footnote{\url{https://www.intelrealsense.com/depth-camera-d435i/} (accessed on 1 May 2022)}, able to provide color and depth images of the environment.
+It is mounted on the appropriate support, on the positioning device, which provides a convenient elevated position for the camera \item {RPLIDAR A1} \footnote{\url{https://www.slamtec.com/en/Lidar/A1} (accessed on 1 May 2022)}, exploited for its precision in obstacle detection, a fundamental aspect for obstacle avoidance navigation and mapping of the environment.
+It is mounted on the platform with a specific structure, capable of elevating it above the other components of the robot.
+In this way, the only blind spot of the sensor is constituted by the rod of the positioning device, which, however, occupies a very limited area and does not compromise the correct functioning of the sensor \item {Jabra 710} \footnote{\url{https://www.jabra.com/business/speakerphones/jabra-speak-series/jabra-speak-710##7710-409} (accessed on 1 May 2022)} with a panoramic microphone and speaker.
 It is particularly useful for voice command.
 Can be placed on the rover or used wireless from a distance \item Furthermore, a wireless gamepad is employed for manual control operations. \end{itemize}

-\subsection{Computational resources}
+\subsection{Computational Resources}

-With technological advancement, software algorithms have exponentially grown in complexity and computational requirements, leading to the abandonment of limited integrated systems, in favour of more powerful hardware.
-Fortunately, these systems are increasingly widespread and easy to find, allowing researchers to focus on the development of new applications, without worrying about hardware limits.
+With technological advancement, software algorithms have exponentially grown in complexity and computational requirements, leading to the abandonment of limited integrated systems in favor of more powerful hardware.
+Fortunately, these systems are increasingly widespread and are easy to find, allowing researchers to focus on the development of new applications without worrying about hardware limits.